 Darren C. Pollock, a member of Cheviot since 1998, provides investment analysis and portfolio management for the firm.
 Referring to Darren as “a manifestly bright fellow” and a “seasoned, risk-conscious portfolio manager,” famed journalist Alan Abelson of Barron’s says: “Mr. Pollock obviously knows his way around a financial statement and has a seasoned investment eye.”
-In addition to Barron’s, Darren’s views on the financial markets are regularly sought after in The Wall Street Journal, Bloomberg, Money Magazine, Yahoo!Finance, FoxBusiness and others.
+In addition to Barron’s, Darren’s views on the financial markets are regularly sought after in The Wall Street Journal, Bloomberg, The Financial Times, CNBC, Money Magazine, Yahoo!Finance, FoxBusiness and others.
 He has served on Cheviot’s investment management team as a portfolio manager since 2000 and is recognized for helping clients navigate the extreme bear markets of 2000-2002 and 2008.

 David A. Horvitz, CFP® joined Cheviot in 2006.
 A CERTIFIED FINANCIAL PLANNER™ professional, David has been practicing comprehensive financial planning since 2002.
 He is skilled in the areas of taxation mitigation, retirement planning, estate planning, insurance and personal risk management.
 David holds a BSBA degree in Management from Washington University in St. Louis, an MA in Education degree from Pepperdine University, an MBA from California Lutheran University, and a professional designation in Personal Financial Planning from UCLA Extension where he also serves on the faculty teaching the Introduction to Personal Money Management course, the Practical Investing course, and the Mutual Funds and ETFs Investing course.